 1 Transportation to Maryland

 There are many forms of transportation that can be used to travel to Maryland and during your stay.
-Maryland has three commercial and many regional and commuter airports for traveling by air.
-Maryland is a nice drive for the east coast and neighboring states from Toronto to Charlotte, N.C.
-You may descide to travel by rail and take Amtrak and while your hear use our MARC trains, subway or the light rail for local travel.
+Maryland has three commercial and many regional and commuter airports.
+Maryland is a nice drive for the East Coast and neighboring states from Toronto to Charlotte, N.C.
+You may descide to travel by rail and take Amtrak and while your here, use our MARC trains, subway or the light rail for local travel.
 With Maryland being so close to the water and having several ports and many marinas, you may descide to come by water and enjoy the beauty of the Chesapeake Bay.
 Maryland welcomes you which ever way you choose to travel.

 2 Maryland Welcome Centers

 One of the few states to staff Welcome Centers with Nationally Certified Travel Counselors by the Travel Industry Association of America, Maryland offers Welcome Centers that are open year-round.
 All Welcome Centers are handicapped accessible.
 Welcome Centers are closed on all state and federal holidays.

 State-Operated Welcome Centers Provide: Quality Service, Knowledgeable Staff, Statewide Information, Hotel Reservation Assistance, Greeting of Motorcoaches, Assistance with Travel, Itineraries, Maps, Travel Guides, Calendar of Events, Hunting and Fishing Information, Brochures, Camping and Biking and Water Trails Information, Cultural and Historical Attractions.

 4 Group Tour Services

 Maryland offers a world of travel opportunities and there are a variety of experiences for groups.
 There are a number of options, from the mountains to the bay to the ocean; there is something for everyone.
 Our close proximity to Washington, DC, provides ample opportunity for senior, student or performing groups.